 These and similar incidents pointed to an alarming trend: from previously a dozen or so investigations per year, in 1997, the FBI opened 74 investigations related to the possible acquisition and use of chemical, biological, radiological, or nuclear materials.
 The following year, it investigated 181 possible incidents.
 Eighty percent of the cases turned out to be hoaxes, but a significant number represented unsuccessful attacks.
 By January 31, 1999, Monterey Institute for International Studies had compiled an open-source data base of 415 such incidents—most of which occurred toward the end of the twentieth century—where terrorists had sought to acquire or use weapons of mass destruction.

-Laura K. Donohue, Pandemic Disease, Biological Weapons, and War in LAW AND WAR: (Stanford University Press forthcoming)
+Laura K. Donohue, Pandemic Disease, Biological Weapons, and War in LAW AND WAR: (Sarat, Austin, Douglas, Lawrence, and Umphrey, Martha Merrill, eds., Stanford University Press, 2014)